alpinebuster/meshsdk/scripts/mrbind/README-generating.md

 **Python**: If you're generating Python bindings, you should build MeshLib first, then run the generator, which will take care of building the bindings.

 **C**: If you're generating C bindings, run the generator first, and *then* build MeshLib along with the freshly generated bindings.
 Building C bindings is only supported with CMake, not MSBuild.
-Pass `-DMESHLIB_BUILD_GENERATED_C_BINDINGS=ON` to CMake to build the bindings (in addition to the rest of MeshLib).
+Pass `-DMESHSDK_BUILD_GENERATED_C_BINDINGS=ON` to CMake to build the bindings (in addition to the rest of MeshLib).
 The generated bindings are human-readable and are located in `source/MeshLibC2`.

 How to run the generator on different platforms: